Zapper-fi/protocol/docs/api-intro/api-intro.md

 #### [Onchain Identity](/docs/api-intro/Onchain%20Identity)

-Enrich your app by surfacing the onchain identity of users.
+Enrich your app by surfacing onchain identity such as avatars, ENS, Farcaster, and more.

 #### [Portfolio Balances](/docs/api-intro/Token%20Balances)